qbreader/website/README.md

 3) Run `npm start`.
 The website is at localhost:3000

+## Tech Stack

+qbreader.org uses Heroku to host its backend, which is a NodeJS Express app that serves static HTML/CSS/JS connected to a Namecheap domain.
+The front-end is all vanilla JS.
+The CSS is compiled from source from Bootstrap Sass + my own modifications (especially for dark mode!)

 ## Contributing

 Pull requests are welcome.
 I also appreciate feedback and feature suggestions through email, discord, or issues.